 Collin joined Watsi on August 1st, 2015.
-Six years ago, Collin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Collin's most recent donation traveled 8,500 miles to support Guerdina, a 15-year-old girl from Haiti, to fund prep and overseas transport so she can receive life-saving cardiac surgery.
+Seven years ago, Collin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Collin's most recent donation traveled 1,900 miles to support Guerdina, a 15-year-old girl from Haiti, to fund prep and overseas transport so she can receive life-saving cardiac surgery.

 Collin has funded healthcare for 78 patients in 11 countries.